+If you never had a vaccination against rubella, you will need a rubella antibody test during pregnancy.
+If immunity to rubella has been established in a previous pregnancy or you have already been vaccinated twice against rubella, the test is not necessary.
 Rubella infection during pregnancy is dangerous for the fetus.
-It can cause damage to the eyes, ears, heart or, in rare cases, the brain, especially during the first twelve weeks of pregnancy.
-From the 20th week of pregnancy onwards, damage to the fetus is rarely reported.
-Still, if you're not vaccinated, you should avoid infected people at all costs throughout your pregnancy.
-If you have had contact with someone who has rubella, please contact your gynaecologist immediately.
-An exact laboratory screenings will be arranged at your doctor’s office and any further procedures will be discussed with you in detail.
+It can cause damage to the eyes, ears, heart, or in rare cases, the brain, especially during the first twelve weeks of your pregnancy.
+After the 20th week of pregnancy, damage to the fetus seems to be rare.
+Nevertheless, if you have not been vaccinated, you should definitely avoid contact with people who have rubella throughout your pregnancy.
+If this does happen, please contact your gynaecologist quickly.
+A detailed laboratory examination will then be carried out in their office and any further procedures will be discussed with you in detail.

 You can get tested for HIV during pregnancy voluntarily and free of charge.
 In this case, it will be noted on page 4 in your maternity record (Mutterpass) that a test has been done.
 The result of the test is not recorded.
 If you have been infected with HIV, a quick medical response is necessary.
 This can greatly reduce the risk of transmission to the fetus.